Lisa Mears, MPA, Executive Director

 - Geoffrey Jones, Board Chair, CommonBond Communities, Director of Marketing and Leasing

-- Dan DuHamel, Board Secretary, Margaret A. Cargill Philanthropies, Program Officer
+- Dan DuHamel, Board Secretary and Governance Committee Chair, Margaret A. Cargill Philanthropies, Program Officer

-- James R. Denniston, Governance Committee Chair, Xcel Energy, Assistance General Counsel
+- James R. Denniston, Xcel Energy, Assistant General Counsel

 - Gretchen Gromatka, Fairview Health Services, Senior Employee/Labor Relations Consultant